wking-io/Fluture/README.md

 ### Cancellation and resource disposal

 When a Future is created, it is given the `fork` function.
-This `fork` function somes creates resources, like `setTimeout`s in the event loop or database connections.
+This `fork` function sometimes creates resources, like `setTimeout`s in the event loop or database connections.
 In order to deal with the disposal of these resources, one may *return* a function from `fork`, which will be automatically called after the Future has forked.
 This function is expected to be idempotent.